freya022/BotCommands-Wiki/docs/using-commands/application-commands/slash-commands/index.md

-# Slash command basics
+# Creating slash commands

 Slash commands are the new way of defining commands, even though there are limitations with them, we do have some advantages such as being easier to fill in, choices and auto-completion.

 All slash command methods must be public and have `GlobalSlashEvent` (for global commands) or `GuildSlashEvent` (for guild commands)